-Before the Drilling
+Before Drilling

-- 1. SELECT THE APPROPRIATE MACHINE FOR THE TASK.
+- Select the appropriate machine for the task.
 Don't force the drill press or an attachment to do a job for which it was not designed.
 Damage to the machine, cutting tool and/or injury may result.
-IF IN DOUBT, CONSULT A COORDINATOR. - 2.
-ALWAYS ENSURE THE MACHINE IS "OFF", AND DISCONNECT THE DRILL PRESS FROM THE POWER SOURCE before installing or removing accessories, before adjusting or changing setups, or when making repairs.
-An accidental start-up can cause injury. - 3.
-SET RECOMMENDED SPEEDS for all operations.
+If in doubt consult a coordinator. - Always ensure that the machine is "OFF" and disconnect the drill press from the power source before installing or removing accessories, before adjusting or changing setups, or when making repairs.
+An accidental start-up can cause injury. - Do not use bits that are dull, bent or damaged.
+Check the condition of drill bits.
+They should be kept sharp at all times and free of burrs on the shank.
+Always select the correct drill bit for the material to be bored. - Guards should be correctly fitted and secured on the machine. - The machine and work area should be clean and free of wood chips, swarf and other obstacles.